Lloyd scores quick goal and US women defeat Jamaica 4-0 - WTMJ

 Morgan added a final goal in stoppage time.
 It was Morgan’s 110th goal for the United States.

+“The game plan changed in the second half, part of it because of the score, part of it because we wanted to see things, and part of it because of the problems the opponent presented to us,” Andonovski said.
+“But I was happy with the way we played the game.
+We set the pace.
+The only thing I was not happy with was after we scored the third goal we continued rushing the attacks and there was no need for it.”

+Rose Lavelle rolled her ankle in the opening half and eventually left the game as a precaution.

-The U.S. will now head to Austin to play Nigeria at the new Q2 Stadium on Wednesday night.
-The Super Falcons played to a 3-3 tie with Portugal in the earlier game on Sunday.
+The United States, 8-0-1 this year, will head to Austin to play Nigeria at the new Q2 Stadium on Wednesday night.
+The Super Falcons played to a 3-3 tie with Portugal in the earlier game at BBVA Stadium on Sunday.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports